 When congestion revenue at the end of an hour is negative, target allocations in that hour are set to zero, and there is a congestion liability for that hour.
-At the end of the month, if excess ARR revenue and excess congestion from other hours and months are not adequate to offset the sum of these hourly differences, day-ahead operating reserves are charged the unallocated congestion charges so that the total congestion for the month is not less than zero.
+At the end of the month, if excess ARR revenue and excess congestion from other hours and months are not adequate to offset the sum of these hourly differences, the unallocated congestion charges are included in day-ahead operating reserve charges so that the total congestion for the month is not less than zero.
 This charge is applied retroactively at the end of the month as additional day-ahead operating reserves charges and is never credited back to day-ahead operating reserves in the case of excess congestion.
 This means that within an hour, the congestion dollars collected from load were less than the congestion dollars paid to generation and there was not enough excess during the month to pay the difference.
-From 2010 through May 31, 2012, these charges were only made three times, for a total of \$7.3 million.
+From 2010 through May 31, 2012, these charges were only made in three months, for a total of \$7.3 million.
 However, in the 2012 to 2013 planning period these charges were made in five months for a total of \$12.1 million in just one planning period.

-Table 13-12 shows the monthly unallocated congestion charges made to dayahead operating reserves for the 2012 to 2013 planning period and the 2013 to 2014 planning period through March.
-Months with no unallocated congestion are excluded from the table.12
+Table 13-16 shows the monthly unallocated congestion charges made to dayahead operating reserves for the 2012 to 2013 planning period and the 2013 to 2014 planning period.
+Months with no unallocated congestion are excluded from the table.13

-Table 13-12 Unallocated congestion charges: Planning period 2012 to 2013 to 2013 and 2014
+Table 13-16 Unallocated congestion charges: Planning period 2012 to 2013 and 2013 to 2014